simshadows/cheatsheets/README.md

-# cheatsheets
+# Sim's Cheatsheets

-Cheatsheets for math, engineering, programming/computing, and more!
+My cheatsheets for math, engineering, programming/computing, and more!